gecko0307/dlib/README.md

 Documentation
 -------------
-There are [ddox documentation](https://gecko0307.github.io/dlib/docs/dlib.html) generated from source code (`dub build --build=ddox`) and [GitHub wiki](https://github.com/gecko0307/dlib/wiki).
+HTML documentation can be generated from source code using ddox (run `dub build --build=ddox`) or Doxygen (run `doxygen`).
+Ddox documentation i [available](https://gecko0307.github.io/dlib/docs/dlib.html) online.
+There is also [GitHub wiki](https://github.com/gecko0307/dlib/wiki).
 Be aware that documentation is currently incomplete.
-I'm running a [Patreon campaign](https://www.patreon.com/gecko0307) to reach $100 funding per month - help me get there to finish the documentation.

 For quick support and overall discussions, use [Gitter chat room](https://gitter.im/gecko0307/dlib).